 33. Be Careful When Kissing Someone Who Has Been Eating (or Drinking) Gluten

-It is very possible to get glutened by kissing your partner who’s been snacking on pretzels or drinking a beer.
-To reduce your chances of gluten exposure, ask him or her to brush their teeth (with gluten-free toothpaste), use gluten-free mouthwash, and floss.
-Also, if he has facial hair, it should be washed and combed in case there are any trace particles of gluten hanging out there.
+It is very possible to be accidentally exposed by kissing your partner who's been snacking on pretzels or drinking a beer.
+To reduce your chances of this happening, ask him or her to brush their teeth (with gluten-free toothpaste), use gluten-free mouthwash, and floss.
+Also, if he has facial hair, it should be washed and combed in case there are any trace particles hanging out there.

 34. Find Out About Your Communion Wafers

 If you take communion at church, find out if your church offers gluten-free wafers.
 Some do and some don't.